Infineon/pharaoh-dev/docs/intro.rst

     This is called **second-level templating** or **build-time templating** further on in the documentation.

-    Templates may inherit and extend existing or user-defined base-templates (for re-use purposes).
+    Templates may inherit and extend existing or user-defined base-templates (for reuse purposes).

     Templates may dynamically include other templates.